 An English-speaking guide leads the way through Old Town, pointing out landmarks and recounting the city's rich history along the way.
 The tour includes visits to Cartagena's extensive fortifications, like the famous ramparts that encircle the Old Town, as well as imposing fortresses like the Castillo San Felipe de Barajas.
 There are also visits to the city's famous plazas, like the Plaza de San Pedro Claver, with its Andalusian-style cathedral.

-Tours that Include Cartagena City Tour
+Intineraries with Cartagena City Tour

 This outdoorsy, action-packed itinerary hits the crown jewels near two of Colombia's most exciting cities.
 Start off in up-and-coming Medellín before driving to the "coffee triangle" where you'll stay in a traditional ranch in the Andes.
 From here, embark on a three-day hike through some of the last surviving snowcapped peaks in the tropics before rafting in two of Colombia's major rivers.
 Next, you'll head north to the Caribbean coast for white sand beaches, sailing, and a chance to scuba dive in one of the few coral reefs in Colombia.
 Finish off the two-week adventure with time to explore the romantic cobbled alleys of Cartagena's Old Town.